klust/SupercomputersForStarters/docs/7_Accelerators/7_05_Status_GPU_computing.md

 ![A MI300 supercomputer node](../img/7_05_04_MI300.jpg)

-Here we see four packages intgrating one or more CPU chiplets, one or more GPU dies and memory in a single packages.
-The four packages have an all-to-all connection likely using a new generation of InfinityFabric, and each GPYU packages also connects to a network card using PCIe.
+Here we see four packages integrating one or more CPU chiplets, one or more GPU dies and memory in a single packages.
+The four packages have an all-to-all connection likely using a new generation of InfinityFabric, and each GPU packages also connects to a network card using PCIe.
 It is expected that the techniques to connect dies will have evolved enough that the GPU dies in a single package will work as a single GPU.
 In fact, those improved connections will also be needed to have equal access to memory from the GPU and CPU chiplets.